mjgold/twitter-client/docs/twitter.md

 First, make sure you've put your api key and api secret in `lib/twitter_creds.rb`.

 Good?
 Great!
-Open up IRB and paste the following into it!
+Now, create a file called `scratch.rb` in this projects root directory, paste the contents into it, and run it!

 ```
 require 'json'